Freezing on front line: The Ukrainians struggling to survive Putin’s war in -26C cold

 Food is already scarce, but increasingly so is the money with which to buy it, with household income strained for most and almost non-existent for others.

-Reprieve from the freezing weather appears distant, as temperatures once again plummeted across the war-ravaged country this week; in the frontline region of Kharkiv, temperatures dropped down to -26C overnight into earlier this month.
+Reprieve from the freezing weather appears distant, as temperatures once again plummeted well below zero across the war-ravaged country this week.

-The World Central Kitchen has expanded its emergency meals response in response to the energy crisis in Kyiv, having already served 130,000 hot meals to people affected by the ongoing power outages.
+The World Central Kitchen has expanded its emergency meals response, having already served 130,000 hot meals to people affected by the ongoing power outages.

-“Believe me, you haven't felt cold like the winter in Ukraine.
-So you haven't felt the warmth of a spoonful of bohrach stew,” WCK founder chef José Andrés said
+“Believe me, you haven’t felt cold like the winter in Ukraine.
+So you haven’t felt the warmth of a spoonful of bohrach stew,” WCK founder chef José Andrés says.

 For Tetiana, only a comprehensive end to the war will allow her to provide regular warm meals to her two small children.
-She is grateful to the aid workers, including with support from Ukrainian NGO Rozvitok Mista, but adds: “Unfortunately, this is not enough for a normal life and nutrition.”
+She is grateful to the aid workers, including Ukrainian NGO Rozvitok Mista, but adds: “Unfortunately, this is not enough for a normal life and nutrition.”

 Tetiana is one of many Ukrainians who have spent their remaining savings to flee frontline areas.
-This leaves them relying heavily on humanitarian aid for food, and particularly fresh products such as vegetables, fruit, meat and dairy.
+This leaves them relying heavily on humanitarian aid for food.

 “The assistance is often not enough,” says Solomia Petrenko of Ukrainian NGO Hope for Ukraine.
 “The enemy deliberately targets logistics and infrastructure, making aid delivery extremely difficult, especially in frontline and near-frontline areas.